farzadnadiri/farzadnadiri.github.io/_pages/about.md

 - **Legal assistant based on LLMs and RAG**
   Designed a privacy focused legal assistant for BC court and legal workflows, using LLMs and retrieval augmented generation, including legal document ingestion, retrieval and ranking pipelines, and evaluation of relevance and hallucinations, integrated into secure, production grade services.

-- **Telematics based insurance platform**
-  Helped design and implement feature extraction pipelines from OBD2 and sensor data, modeling driver behavior and mileage for risk estimation and pricing in an IoT based car insurance product.

 - **Telemedicine and media streaming platforms**
   Designed and implemented a telemedicine platform with real time video consults and e prescriptions, used computer vision models to detect low quality video frames during teleconsultations, and helped build streaming and VOD pipelines using WebRTC, FFmpeg, and HLS.